lgmorand/training-aks-lab2/_entries/04-02 identity.md

 ##### Deploy the web app and redis backend

-path to images in harbor + nginx config?
+** path to images in harbor + nginx config? **

 In this section, you will deploy the front web app and the redis backend.
 Redis password was stored in an AKS secret.

+**Task Hints**

-You will use an image from bitnami for Redis backend (mcr.microsoft.com/oss/bitnami), tag 6.0.8.
-You will have to add an env variable named REDIS_PASSWORD that will find the password in AKS secret created before.
+* You will use an image from bitnami for Redis backend (mcr.microsoft.com/oss/bitnami), tag 6.0.8.
+* You will have to add an env variable named REDIS_PASSWORD that will find the password in AKS secret created before.
-You will use an image from azuredocs for the web app (mcr.microsoft.com/azuredocs/azure-vote-front), tag v1.
-You will have to add 2 env variables.
+* You will use an image from azuredocs for the web app (mcr.microsoft.com/azuredocs/azure-vote-front), tag v1.
+* You will have to add 2 env variables.
 The first, named REDIS_PWD that will find the password in AKS secret created before and the second named REDIS which is the name of your redis backend container.

 {% collapsible %}

 Create your yaml file deployment.yaml.